 - may travel locally or overseas to meet clients.

 There are no specific requirements to become a security consultant.
 However, you usually need one or more of:

 - a diploma or degree, preferably in an IT-related subject such as network engineering, computer science or cyber security

 - a relevant industry-based certification, such as Certified Information Systems Security Professional (CISSP).
-People usually study for this once they have some IT experience.

 In addition, security consultants usually need three to seven years’ experience in intermediate-level security roles such as security analyst, or a related role such as network administrator.